Snellville Family Dental

 Varieties of Complete Dentures

 Complete dentures come in a variety of styles and materials, depending on the patient’s needs and preferences.
 We have dentures available at different stages in the process.
 The most common combination is an interim and final denture.
 Interims are temporary pieces that are only meant to last as long as it takes for the gums to heal after extractions.
 Conversely, finals are the final product once the gums have had time to heal; they are made to fit perfectly to the gums and last for years to come.

 In contrast to interims, immediate dentures are essentially an all-in-one option for patients.
 Immediate dentures are given immediately after the extractions but are also considered a final prosthesis.
 However, these will typically need to be replaced much sooner than traditional final dentures and will require several adjustments.
 This is due to the fact that the gum line continues to recede until a certain point after the initial extractions since the bone will lose mass, and the gums will settle in place after having missing spots.
 Overall, immediate dentures are a great option for patients who would like their final as soon as they get their extractions.

 Because of the multitude of options available to patients as a replacement for missing teeth, the pricing of dental restorations will vary.
 Often insurance companies will cover a large portion of the cost of dentures, but they rarely cover the full cost.
-Patients can call their insurance company to learn about their exact estimated coverage.
+Patients can call their insurance company to learn about their exact coverage.
 Generally, a full set out of pocket will cost around $2,454, not including extractions.
 Prices listed below do not include coverage that patients may have from their dental insurance.
 At Snellville Family Dental, we will submit dental insurance claims as a courtesy to our patients.

 Though dentures initially seem pretty expensive, at Snellville Family Dental that price will include any adjustments necessary following the placement of the restoration.
 Unlike other practices that charge separately each time a patient gets an adjustment, we will never charge to adjust a prosthesis that we completed within the first year.